 If you're looking for IBM Cast Iron Interview Questions & Answers for Experienced or Freshers, you are at the right place.
 There are a lot of opportunities from many reputed companies in the world.
-According to research IBM Cast Iron has a market share of about 0.1%.
+According to research IBM Cast Iron has a Progressive market share.

 So, You still have the opportunity to move ahead in your career in IBM Cast Iron Development.
 Mindmajix offers Advanced IBM Cast Iron Interview Questions 2021 that helps you in cracking your interview & acquire a dream career as IBM Cast Iron Developer.

 IBM Cast Iron Interview Question and Answers

 Q1) What do you know about Cast Iron Systems?

 Ans: It is the company of software as a service also known as SaaS and was established in the year 2001.
 It has finished integrating millions of customers from around the world.
 Some of their clients include the Sports Authority, ShoreTel, Dow Jones, etc. It was the number 1 company in the application of SaaS and cloud integration.